Sugiuma/RBAC-Project/README.md

 | RAG    | Chroma + LLM  | “Summarize this finance document” |
 | SQL    | DuckDB        | “List invoices over \$5000”       |

-* We trained a lightweight intent classifier using examples and embeddings.
 * The classifier directs the query to either:

   * RAG (textual search in vector DB),